khongcodes/khongcodes/README.md

 ### Hey! 👋
 I'm Kevin (they/them).

-Currently working as an Senior Akamai Ion developer and build project coordinator at HCL America.

 My background is in illustration and design, and front end web development.

 When I'm not designing or coding or studying new ways to do both, you might find me: